phdru/m_librarian/docs/command_line.rst

 ml-initdb.py
 ------------

 Initialize database and import genres list.
-Doesn't really needed as the next script does all that too.
+Isn’t really needed as the next script does all that too.